The 15 Best Salicylic Acid Cleansers to Clean Out Your Pores and Fight Acne

 • Alternative Acids

-Perhaps the biggest downside of salicylic acid is that it can be drying and cause irritation—especially for those with dry or sensitive skin types.
+Perhaps the biggest downside of salicylic acid is that it can be drying and cause irritation—especially for those with dry or sensitive skin.
 That’s why it’s important not to overdo it.
 “It is a mild exfoliant, so I wouldn’t combine a salicylic acid cleanser with too many other exfoliating products,” says Dr. Karp.
 “I would avoid using it with retinoids or other acids unless it’s already in the product as a combination.”

-It’s also important to reinforce hydration with an oil-free, non comedogenic moisturizer.
+It’s also important to reinforce hydration with an oil-free, non-comedogenic moisturizer.

 Meet the Dermatologists